SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 Azure IoT Edge devices can run on in locations where there is little to no internet connectivity, yet they allow you to run powerful modules locally, enabling you to apply your business logic in place.
 This is especially powerful when coupled with sensors that generate a lot of data, and you only want to send the most important data to the cloud.

 In this scenario, IoT Edge devices will be installed on city buses.
 You will create a Stream Analytics module to filter the vehicle telemetry data from simulated sensors located within a custom module that you will also build and deploy.
 When the Stream Analytics module finds behavior consistent with aggressive driving or impending engine failure, the data will be sent to Azure via IoT Hub.
-The obvious benefit to this is that the massive amount of data can be analyzed locally, only the important data is sent over a slow, unreliable, or expensive cellular data connection.
+The obvious benefit to this is that the massive amount of data can be analyzed locally, and only the important data is sent over the expensive cellular data connection.
+All data is also stored on the Edge Device itself and is uploaded automatically via Blob Storage channels in the cloud once sufficient connectivity is established.

 ### Help references